LandrumTrev/TriviaGame-MontyPython/README.md

 [https://github.com/LandrumTrev/TriviaGame-MontyPython](https://github.com/LandrumTrev/TriviaGame-MontyPython)

-> "Welcome to the most foul, cruel, and bad tempered quiz you ever set eyes on!

-> You have 3 minutes to find out how big a fan you really are.
+Welcome to the most foul, cruel, and bad tempered quiz you ever set eyes on!
+You have 3 minutes to find out how big a fan you really are.
 And should you do poorly, we will taunt you a second time."